pepmartinez/keuss/README.md

 # keuss
 Job Queues on selectable backends (for now: mongodb, redis) for node.js

-Still alpha, basic structure in flux
+Still beta, basic structure may be in flux

 ## About
 Keuss is an attempt or experiment to provide a serverless, persistent and high-available